In an earlier post, I started a series on my limited bunch of guitars:

 That's some thick and tough skin on there!
 Due to its heavy finish, most of the Paul is free of deep divots, not because I was being careful, which I wasn't.
 Tough skin, 3-piece neck, monolithic single piece body - this thing is built like a tank.

-In my younger days I wore a heavy hand-cast brass belt buckle that did some damage to the backs of other guitars, but not so much here; just a few gouges that didn't faze the finish:
+In my younger days I wore a heavy rose pattern, cast brass belt buckle that did some cool damage to the backs of other guitars, but not so much here.
+Just a few gouges that didn't faze the finish:

 Nice chocolate brown control covers, stock and original.
-Once I tried getting a matching brown pickguard made at a specialty shop, but after a strange conversation with someone there who appeared to be living on another astral plane, it didn't seem like a good idea.
+Once I tried getting a matching brown pickguard made at a specialty shop in SoCal, but after a strange conversation with someone who appeared to be living on another astral plane, it didn't seem like a good idea.
 Especially when he suggested leaving the Paul at the shop overnight.

 Ever since it was new, the Special has always felt great, played great, and sounded great, and it's still all that today.
-My first quality guitar, an ancient Martin, had tall narrow frets and a chunky V shaped neck, and this Les Paul's wide flat fretwire and slimmer neck felt a bit odd at first.
-But that was immediately forgotten as soon as I plugged into an old Fender amp and cranked up the gain - the tone was there, effortlessly perfect at any spot on the volume knob, with all the fidelity, grit, and sustain I could ask for.
+My first quality guitar, a 1947 Martin D18, had tall narrow frets and a chunky V shaped neck, and this Les Paul's wide flat fretwire and slimmer neck felt a bit odd at first.
+But that was immediately forgotten as soon as I plugged into a '50s Fender Deluxe and cranked it up - the tone was there, effortlessly perfect at any spot on the volume knob, with all the fidelity, grit, and sustain I could ask for.

 One last photo of my old friend, the 1977 Gibson Les Paul Special 55-77: